-Normally, an Honors program must be completed in four consecutive Fall/Winter periods.
+Some Departments require that Honors programs be completed in four consecutive Fall/Winter periods.
+Others permit five consecutive Fall/Winters.
+See individual Departments for details.
 An Honors program may be interrupted only by special permission of the Department and the Dean.

-163.1.2 Specialization Programs
+173.1.2 Specialization Programs